adilhasan927/SC1015-Project/Web Scraping/Scraping.md

 This can be done by running the provided script `extract.py`.
 It produces 3998 rows of data in `features_no_gps.csv`; a few pages are excluded for not being valid UTF-8 text or not following the HTML format we use.

 Lastly, we augmented this dataset by using the API at [PositionStack](https://positionstack.com/) to convert our street addresses into GPS coordinates.
-At this point we were ready to go into the next stage of data cleaning.
+At this point, we were ready to go into the next stage of data cleaning.